Analysis | 4 final takeaways from Trump’s impeachment trial

 The number of GOP votes for conviction was notably larger than the number who had previously voted to proceed with the trial.
 In total, 17 Republicans voted to either impeach Trump or convict him during these proceedings – with both the 10 House impeachment votes and the seven conviction votes being unprecedented.

 Burr and Toomey both voted to convict after voting against both previously.
 But Cassidy’s vote might be the most significant.
 Both Burr and Toomey are retiring, and the others have been high-profile critics of Trump.
-But Cassidy comes from one of the most conservative states in the country.
+Cassidy comes from one of the most conservative states in the country.
 Even his vote to proceed with the trial last week — after previously voting that the trial was unconstitutional — led to plenty of predictions he’d eventually fall in line.
 As with several other Republicans, he risked plenty to cast his vote as he did.

 One key vote the House impeachment managers didn’t get was another senator who had expressed openness to conviction: Senate Minority Leader Mitch McConnell (R-Ky.).
 McConnell suggested in a speech after the vote that he indeed blamed Trump, saying “President Trump is practically and morally responsible for provoking the events of the day," but said Trump’s status as a former president rendered the issues at hand moot.